Skip to Content

 • If squash leaves are wilted in the morning, they need water as soon as possible.

 Plant winter squash in rich, well-draining soil amended with plenty of compost.
 Work plenty of compost into the soil.
-Amend soil before planting with liquid seaweed fertilizer.
-When plants begin to blossom and set fruit, give a good feeding of a liquid organic fertilizer or organic granular fertilizer.
-Feed plants every 2-3 weeks throughout the growing season with a compost tea or other liquid organic fertilizer or granular organic fertilizer
+When plants begin to blossom and set fruit, feed with a liquid organic fertilizer or organic granular fertilizer.
+Feed plants about once a month during the growing season.

-6. Be patient when waiting for the ladies to appear
+6. Be patient when waiting for female blossoms, and hand-pollinate if necessary

-Once the ladies arrive, consider hand pollinating if a lack of pollination has been a problem in the past.
-Hand pollinate female blossoms by carefully removing a male blossom, peeling back the petals, and transferring pollen from the male to the stigma of the female blossom.
+If you find female fruits are withering and not developing into fruit, consider hand pollinating the female blossoms.
+This can be done by carefully removing a male blossom, peeling back the petals, and transferring the pollen to the stigma of the female blossom.

 7. Stay ahead of common pests and diseases

-Healthy soil and plants are the best defense against pests and disease.
-Here are a few tips to keep your winter squash pest and disease free:
+Healthy soil, planting at the right time, correct watering, and keeping your plants healthy are the best defenses against pests and diseases.
+Here are more tips to keep your winter squash pest and disease free:

 • Allow enough room for plants to grow freely; good air circulation helps prevent powdery mildew.
 At the first sign of mildew, remove affected leaves and spray with a sulfur or baking soda solution.